-Families have busy schedules (all subgroups)- Provide food so dinner does not have to be a concern, ensure nights follow an open format so there is flexibility on when to arrive, offer a variety of activities at various times and days to maximize opportunities for parents and families to become involved, welcome siblings to attend.

-Parents understanding the importance of being involved (all subgroups)- Train staff in reaching out to parents, provide surveys at the end of parent nights so families can provide feedback.

-Lack of parental education and limited educational understanding (economically disadvantaged, limited literacy, LEP)- Provide activities that teach parents alongside their child including workshops reflecting standards, current skills being taught in the classroom, and upcoming assignments, send home flyers in family's native language, make regular phone calls to families in the native language.
+Α. В. Barrier (Including the Specific Subgroup) Steps the School will Take to Overcome Families have busy schedules and many parents work outside of the community in which they live (all subgroups) Provide food so dinner does not have to be a concern, ensure nights follow an open format so there is flexibility on when to arrive, offer a variety of activites at various times and days to maximize opportunities for parents and families to become involved, welcome siblings to attend, offer virtual parent nights (e.g. Bingo for Books), send home materials to families who could not attend.
+Parents understanding the importance of being involved (all subgroups) Train staff in bridging the gap between school and home, provide surveys at the end of parent nights so families can provide feedback, communicate important parent information through newsletters, calendars, text Remind, Blackboard, etc. and provide a list of available opportunities to get involved.
+Lack of parental education and limited educational understanding (economically disadvantaged limited literacy, LEP) Provide activities that teach parents alongside their child including workshops reflecting standards, current skills being taught in the classroom, and upcoming assignments, send home flyers in family's native language, make regular phone calls to families in their native language.
+Limited space for parent and family engagement events Provide extra rooms with the same activities/lessons to elevate overcrowded classrooms and wait time.